Massachusetts Sports Betting

 New England Patriots 🏈

-For the football faithful in Massachusetts, cheering on the New England Patriots now has another level of engagement now that betting on the Patriots is legal.
+For the football faithful in Massachusetts, cheering on the New England Patriots has reached a new level of engagement now that betting on the Patriots is legal.

 Boston Celtics 🏀